fjavierm/ceh/10-Denial_of_Services/README.md

 * **Central source propagation**: Requires a central source where the attack toolkit is installed.
 When an attacker gains access to a machine, it connects to this central system and transfers the toolkit.

-* **Back-Chaining Propagation**: In this case the attack toolkit is installed in the attackers machine and when they gain access to a machine, they just connect back and download the toolkit to the vulnerable machine.
+* **Back-Chaining Propagation**: In this case the attack toolkit is installed in the attacker's machine and when they gain access to a machine, they just connect back and download the toolkit to the vulnerable machine.

 * **Autonomous propagation**: In this case, attackers send malicious code to the vulnerable machine, this malicious code installs the attack toolkit and search for other vulnerable machines.